-From Chart 5, there was a decline in all the performance levels for the sub-categories those for Supervision and Inventory Control and Disposal were considerably low and not at par with the others.
-Entities had issues with their commitment to ensuring that the Providers completed their contracts on time.
-Stores management was an issue with the Entities as records were not properly kept on the movement of items from the Stores.
+From Chart 5, though there was an improvement in the performance levels for all the subcategories, the sub-categories for Supervision and Inventory Control and Disposal were considerably low and not at par with the others.
+Entities still had issues with their commitment to ensuring that the Providers completed their contracts on time.
+Stores management was an issue with the Entities as records were not properly kept on the movement of items from the stores.